martinghl/CancerGenRAG/README.md

 1) **Prioritization:** consolidate heterogeneous genomic evidence into a transparent consensus ranking (rank aggregation).
 2) **Interpretation:** after ranking, run evidence synthesis (LLM + curated sources) for the top candidates.

-This repository is a cleaned, GitHub-ready re-organization of the project code.

 ---

 ## What is included